lostluck/experimental/local/internal/README.md

   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-21

+Switching things to use watermarks is the first thing about authoring a runner vs an SDK that I think leans towards the difficulty on the runner side.
+It's taken over two weeks to wrap my head around how things are supposed to update.
+I'm not yet satisfied, with this, but at least all the old batch focused tests are now passing, so I could get rid of the sillier approach I was heading towards.

+The big problem now is I don't have a satisfying state machine to simply trigger things as the watermarks advance.
+Right now there's effectively a busy wait loop that can occur when side inputs aren't yet ready.
+What I want is to trigger a state machine transition to all stages blocked by that input when the watermark for the input stage ticks.
+This would be cleaner than endlessly iterating...

+So far I've loosely emulated the approach the Java Direct runner has taken, but with several layers of abstraction stripped out.
+It's hard to follow and I'd like to not end up with callback soup.

+I suspect I'm doing something wrong with side inputs at the moment.
+When it comes to advancing a stage's input watermark, only the parallel input matters.
+But, the stage isn't ready execute until the side input producer's output watermarks have advanced passed the input.

+The last thing I need to do in this stretch is getting the process continuations working again, + 1 test.
+I just need to add the returned residuals back into the pending queue, and that should sort itself out.
+I just need to hold onto the input coders too.

+But that's a tomorrow task.
+Along with making any of this legible.

 # Notes to myself: 2023-01-10

  A stage is ready to compute if it's data dependencies are available.